Start Your Iowa LLC in just a Few Minutes

 How to Apply for an EIN

 To apply by mail, download and complete Form SS-4 (Application for Employer Identification Number).
 Your EIN responsible party” (your LLC’s contact person for the IRS) should sign and date the application.
+It takes the IRS approximately four weeks to approve applications sent by mail.
 Mail the document to the following address:

 Internal Revenue Service